Positibe/CmfRoutingExtraBundle/README.md

         }
     }

-**Tip:** You can use `Positibe\Bundle\OrmRoutingBundle\Entity\HasRoutesTrait` to simplify the implementation of RouteReferrerInterface methods and mapping.
+**Tip:** You can use `Positibe\Bundle\CmfRoutingExtraBundle\Entity\HasRoutesTrait` to simplify the implementation of RouteReferrerInterface methods and mapping.
 This create a many to many relation without doing nothing more.

     <?php
     // src/AppBundle/Entity/Post.php
     namespace AppBundle\Entity;

     use Doctrine\Common\Collections\ArrayCollection;
-    use Positibe\Bundle\OrmRoutingBundle\Entity\HasRoutesTrait;
+    use Positibe\Bundle\CmfRoutingExtraBundle\Entity\HasRoutesTrait;
     use Doctrine\ORM\Mapping as ORM;

     /**